Ruben Gazarian is the newly appointed General Music Director of the Theatre Altenburg Gera, starting with the 2020/2021 season.

-For sixteen years – from 2002 to 2018 – Ruben Gazarian was the Artistic Director and Principal Conductor of the Württemberg Chamber Orchestra Heilbronn.
+Before that, he was for sixteen years – from 2002 to 2018 – the Artistic Director and Principal Conductor of the renowned Württemberg Chamber Orchestra Heilbronn.
 Both the orchestra and the search committee elected him unanimously.
-In more than 860 concerts and 26 CD productions of this time, he enriched the standard repertory of the orchestra by occasionally expanding it to symphonic dimensions and by selecting numerous works from the Romantic and early modern eras as well as from the avant-garde.
+In more than 860 concerts and 26 CD productions of this time, he enriched the standard repertory of the orchestra by regularly expanding it to symphonic dimensions and by selecting numerous works from the Romantic and early modern eras as well as from the avant-garde.
 In recognition of his achievements during the long Heilbronn tenure, he was awarded the Golden Coin of the city in 2018.

-In addition to his Heilbronn position, at the beginning of 2015 Ruben Gazarian became the Artistic Director of the Georgian Chamber Orchestra Ingolstadt.
+In addition to his Heilbronn position, at the beginning of 2015 Ruben Gazarian became principal conductor and artistic director of the Georgian Chamber Orchestra Ingolstadt.
 In the same manner, this appointment arose from the unanimous wish of the orchestra, its management and the cultural representatives of the city.
-In May 2017, the contract between the Georgian Chamber Orchestra and Ruben Gazarian was extended by another three years.
-In advance, the orchestra expressed its unanimous support for the renewal of the contract.
+Gazarian ends his Ingolstadt tenure in December 2020.

-As guest conductor Ruben Gazarian has directed such renowned orchestras as Radio-Sinfonieorchester Stuttgart des SWR, WDR-Sinfonieorchester Köln, hr-Sinfonieorchester Frankfurt, Hamburg Symphony Orchestra, Kassel State Theater Orchestra, Deutsches-Symphonie-Orchester Berlin, Frankfurt Museum Orchestra (Frankfurt Opera Orchestra), Hessian State Orchestra Wiesbaden, Northwest German Philharmonic Herford, Orchestre National de Lyon, Jerusalem Symphony Orchestra, Haifa Symphony Orchestra, Orchestra Rishon LeZion (Tel Aviv Opera Orchestra), Wroclaw Philharmonic Orchestra, Belgrade Philharmonic Orchestra, Zurich Chamber Orchestra and many others.
+As guest conductor Ruben Gazarian has directed such renowned orchestras as Radio-Sinfonieorchester Stuttgart des SWR, WDR-Sinfonieorchester Köln, hr-Sinfonieorchester Frankfurt, Hamburg Symphony Orchestra, Kassel State Theater Orchestra, Deutsches-Symphonie-Orchester Berlin, Frankfurt Museum Orchestra (Frankfurt Opera Orchestra), Hessian State Orchestra Wiesbaden, Northwest German Philharmonic Herford, Orchestre National de Lyon, Jerusalem Symphony Orchestra, Haifa Symphony Orchestra, Tel Aviv Opera Orchestra (Rishon LeZion Orchestra), Wroclaw Philharmonic Orchestra, Belgrade Philharmonic Orchestra, Zurich Chamber Orchestra and many others.

 He also conducted numerous live and studio recordings for the Southwest German Broadcasting Corporation (SWR, Südwestrundfunk), the Hessian Broadcasting Corporation (HR, Hessischer Rundfunk), the West German Broadcasting Corporation (WDR, Westdeutscher Rundfunk), Deutschlandradio, the Central German Broadcasting Corporation (MDR, Mitteldeutscher Rundfunk), Radio Svizzera Italiana, Radio France Musique, Radio Denmark (DR, Danmarks Radio) and others.